Approved Viagra copies flood drugstores in Korea

-SEOUL South Korean pharmaceutical firms are rushing out generic Viagra copies with names like "Nurigra" and "Happigra" to tap into the erectile dysfunction drug market now that a court has ruled in their favor.
+SEOUL, June 1 South Korean pharmaceutical firms are rushing out generic Viagra copies with names like "Nurigra" and "Happigra" to tap into the erectile dysfunction drug market now that a court has ruled in their favour.

 A court this week ruled against Pfizer's claim that a "use patent" barred generic copies from being sold as erectile dysfunction treatments.